 In 2010, she was voted the ‘Rising Star’ by her colleagues in the Maclean’s annual Parliamentarian of the Year Awards.

 Kelly served as the Chair of the Saskatchewan Conservative Caucus between 2011 and 2013.

 In September of 2013, Prime Minister Stephen Harper appointed Kelly to serve as the Parliamentary Secretary to the Minister of Natural Resources.
 As Parliamentary Secretary, Kelly played an important legislative role in overseeing the passing of the Offshore Health and Safety Act, the Energy Safety and Security Act, and the Pipeline Safety Act.

 Kelly served as the Shadow Minister for Transport between 2015 and 2019.
 After the 2019 election, she was appointed as the Shadow Minister for Public Services and Procurement.

 Since 2017, Kelly has served as Co-Chair of CANFoRB, the Canadian branch of the International Panel of Parliamentarians for Freedom of Religion and Belief (IPPFoRB).

 Prior to being elected as a Member of Parliament, Kelly served on the town council of Waldheim, Saskatchewan for three terms, serving two of those terms as Mayor.
 At the same time, she was a member of the Saskatoon Regional Health Authority and the Director of Administration at Forest Grove Community Church.

-Kelly and her husband Milton have four children, all of whom are married, and ten grandchildren.
+Kelly and her husband Milton have four children, all of whom are married, and eleven grandchildren.